Azure/Industrial-IoT/docs/howto-deploy-microservices.md

     The name of the application if not local deployment.

  .PARAMETER aadConfig
-    The aad configuration object (use aad-register.ps1 to create object).
-If not provides calls aad-register.ps1.
+    The aad configuration file or object (use aad-register.ps1 to create).
+If not provided, calls aad-register.ps1.

  .PARAMETER context
     A previously created az context to be used as authentication.